-We’ll focus on the 13 best sequencer plugins that we think would be beneficial for you.
-The list will include synth, midi, and step sequencers.
+We’ll focus on the 13 best sequencer plugins that we think would be beneficial for you!
+The list will include various types of sequencers – synth, MIDI, step and some others.
+(This post is being updated.)

 A step sequencer is essentially a looping device that allows you to customize the outcome of every step (loop) in a given phrase of music.
 You determine the loop lengths and can set them to be played after one another or to be played together in parallel, which is a more interactive fashion.